 Androscoggin Bassmasters Qualifying Events for Junior Bassmaster teams

-The Club Tournaments listed above that are hosted by Androscoggin Bassmasters can be used as Qualifying Events for Junior and High School Teams.
+The Club Tournaments hosted by Androscoggin Bassmasters can be used as Qualifying Events for Junior and High School Teams.

 Teams must bring their own Boat Captain and boat.